 The South East Texas Regional Planning Commission serves approximately 388,745 citizens.
 The SETRPC's planning region 15 encompasses 2,207 square miles.
 Some of the major occupational employment groups serving the South East Texas region are Office and Administrative support, Production Occupations, Sales and related operations, and Construction.
-As of February 2019, the areas unemployment rate was at 5.9%.
+As of February 2020, the areas unemployment rate was at 5.5%.
+Our region, along with the rest of the nation, has been impacted greatly by the current COVID-19 pandemic.
+We anticipate unemployment will rise and additional funds will be distributed to assist our residents and businesses in our quest to reopen our economy.